ClickStart

 The ClickStart (with the slogan My First Computer) is an educational computer system created for children aged between 3 and 6 years (toddler to kindergarten) by LeapFrog Enterprises and was introduced in 2007.
+It is LeapFrog's second home console, and the first to come with its own games.
 The entire system consists of a console unit and a wireless keyboard and mouse set.
-It also uses cartridges simply called My First Computer Software.
+It is also designed to have specifically designed cartridges to be inserted into it, simply called My First Computer Software.
 The console also introduces Scout, a green-colored dog character who also appears in later LeapFrog products.

-As of 2009 it is still being sold worldwide, although games and accessories for the console as of 2009 is still lacking.

-The system
+System

-The system consists of a base console unit (the CPU, which connects to the TV and accepts the software cartridges) and a wireless keyboard with a single-button optical mouse and mouse pad attached.
-The mouse pad is attached to the right hand side of the keyboard by default, but can be removed and re-attached to the left hand side of the keyboard to cater to left-handers as necessary.
+The system consists of a base console unit (the CPU, which connects to a TV and accepts the software cartridges) and a wireless keyboard with a single-button optical mouse and mouse pad attached.
+The mouse pad is attached to the right-hand side of the keyboard by default, but can be removed and re-attached to the left-hand side of the keyboard to cater to left-handers as necessary.
 The keyboard accepts four AA-sized batteries and communicates with the console by means of four infrared transmitter LEDs.
 It also has a red LED to that lights up upon pressing a key or moving the mouse.

-Signal sent from the keyboard is incompatible with other infrared keyboard receivers however.
+Signal sent from the keyboard is incompatible with other infrared keyboard receivers, however.
 Despite the red LED only blinking when the keyboard is being used, the keyboard constantly transmits a signal (apparently remaining battery strength) unless it is left unused for a few minutes, in which then it would automatically shut itself off.
 It can be turned back on by just pressing any of the keys on the keyboard or pressing the mouse button.
 The mouse can be replaced in the event of the cord or the mouse breaking down.
 The back of the keyboard includes a groove in which the mouse can be clipped on for storage.